The Horizon Scanning Process

 Australia and New Zealand Horizon Scanning Network - About Horizon Scanning

-Horizon Scanning is a specialised and distinct activity conducted for a different purpose to standard HTA.Horizon Scanning provides, short, rapidly completed, 'state of play' documents.
+Horizon Scanning provides, short, rapidly completed, 'state of play' documents.
 These provide current information on technologies to alert planners and policy makers of the advent and potential impact in terms of safety and cost, before they are introduced into the health system.

 This can then assist planners and policy makers to control and monitor the introduction of new health technologies.
 It will also assist in the prioritisation and allocation of resources to ensure maximum utilisation of resources at least cost.